Hubballi (film): Reception

-One critic wrote that "'Hubballi' has elements of Hollywood hit 'The Bourne Identity'".
-RG Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "Hubballi is enjoyable only for Sudeep's performance and Rakshitha's comedy timing, but it requires a lot of patience to sit through the lengthy stunts and melodrama in the second half."
+RG Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "Hubballi is enjoyable only for Sudeep's performance and Rakshitha's comedy timing, but it requires a lot of patience to sit through the lengthy stunts and melodrama in the second half".

+Boxoffice

+This film was a box office "Blockbuster" becoming one of the highest-grossing Kannada movies of 2006.